-- 1. The Deputy Vice-Chancellor shall be the ex officio Chair of the Senate Learning and Teaching Committee.
+1. The Deputy Vice-Chancellor shall be the ex officio Chair of the Senate Learning and Teaching Committee.
 Alternatively, the Deputy Vice-Chancellor may delegate the role of chair to his / her nominee.
-The nominee must be selected from the committee membership. - 2.
-Where necessary, subject to challenge by the committee, members of the SLTC may appoint suitable alternates to attend meetings at which they are unable to be present.
+The nominee must be selected from the committee membership.

-- 3. Co-opted members will participate in the deliberations of the committee as required by the committee. - 4.
-Observers are only allowed at the permission of the Chair, and should not participate in committee business unless authorised by the Chair. - 5.
-Co-opted members and observers shall not be entitled to vote on motions proposed at the SLTC. - 6.
-The Secretary of the SLTC shall be appointed from the Governance & Executive Office - 7.
-The SLTC shall not be considered quorate unless at least half its members are present and at least half of those present are academic representatives. - 8.
+- 2. Appointed Senior Academic Members will be appointed in September each year and will serve on relevant committees for one complete academic year. - 3.
+Where necessary, subject to challenge by the committee, members of the SLTC may appoint suitable alternates to attend meetings at which they are unable to be present. - 4.
+Co-opted members will participate in the deliberations of the committee as required by the committee - 5.
+Observers are only allowed at the permission of the Chair and should not participate in committee business unless authorised by the Chair. - 6.
+Co-opted members and observers shall not be entitled to vote on motions proposed at the SLTC. - 7.
+The Secretary of the SLTC shall be appointed from the Governance & Executive Office - 8.
+The SLTC shall not be considered quorate unless at least half its members are present and at least half of those present are academic representatives. - 9.
 If the SLTC becomes inquorate during the proceedings, it shall not continue its business.
-The meeting shall be reconvened within 14 days. - 9.
-The SLTC shall normally meet at least four times per academic year, at least once per term. - 10.
-The Chair may from time to time declare extraordinary meetings provided that a minimum of 7 days' notice is provided and that papers are circulated a minimum of 7 days before the meeting. - 11.
-The structure and terms of reference of the SLTC shall be approved or varied only with the approval of the Secretary of Senate prior to final approval at Senate. - 12.
-Formal minutes, prepared in the prevailing and agreed University format are a requirement of the operation of the SLTC. - 13.
+The meeting shall be reconvened within 14 days. - 10.
+The SLTC shall normally meet at least four times per academic year, at least once per term. - 11.
+The Chair may from time to time declare extraordinary meetings provided that a minimum of 7 days' notice is provided and that papers are circulated a minimum of 7 days before the meeting. - 12.
+The structure and terms of reference of the SLTC shall be approved or varied only with the approval of the Secretary of Senate prior to final approval at Senate. - 13.
+Formal minutes prepared in the prevailing and agreed University format are a requirement of the operation of the SLTC. - 14.
 Formal minutes from each meeting and an annual summary report on the key work of the committee will be presented to Senate.
-The annual summary report will be presented to the first Senate meeting of each academic year. - 14.
-With the exception of materials deemed confidential due to data protection issues or matters of business sensitivity, minutes will be published on the University intranet. - 15.
+The annual summary report will be presented to the first Senate meeting of each academic year. - 15.
+With the exception of materials deemed confidential due to data protection issues or matters of business sensitivity, minutes will be published on the University intranet. - 16.
 It is recognised that there may be items of reserved business from which student representatives will be asked to withdraw.